 Hawaiian Mission Academy Ka Lama Iki is a private, elementary school that has provided Christian education in Hawaii since 1895.
+In the Hawaiian language, Ka Lama Iki translates to the "little torches...or lights".

 This "Palama Chinese School" became the Anglo-Chinese Academy in 1899 and existed until 1903.
-By 1905 all Adventist teaching ceased in Hawaii.
-This situation continued until 1913 until Aunty Matilda Tampka launched Bethel Grammar School in Kaimuki.
+Unfortunately, in 1905 all Adventist teaching ceased in Hawaii.
+This situation continued until 1913, when Aunty Matilda Tampka launched Bethel Grammar School in Kaimuki.
 This effort was strengthened in 1916 when Juliette Kaiualoa Lau joined the teaching staff.
-By 1919 interest by non-Adventists in Bethel, Grammar School caused the church to purchase property on Young Street in Makiki.
-Thus was born the present-day Hawaiian Mission Academy Ka Lama Iki.

 Today, you'll find Adventist schools in nearly 150 countries.
 85,000 teachers, 1.5 million students, 7,500 schools—the Adventist school system is one of the largest Christian educational systems in the world.